 As far as we can we source all our farm needs from local suppliers and not national chains, thus contributing to the local economy.

-We will have more pork available from mid-March 2020, orders being taken now.
+We currently have pork available the freezer, and will have half pigs and tasting boxes from mid-November 2020, orders being taken now.

 See our Weaners and Pork for Sale page for more details.